jesperancinha/bridges-surveillance-story/bl-demo-server/Readme.md

 4. The last carriage passes through the last sensor on the bridge
    - The bridge sends a message to central with timestamp

-All messages are triangulated at central and the database gaps are autopmatically filled out.
+All messages are triangulated at central and the database gaps are automatically filled out.
 The train server is also updated.

 ## About me 👨🏽‍💻🚀🏳️‍🌈